mbwatson/state-machine-progress-bar/README.md

 ```

 The front-end developer need not bloat her code base with checks for these cases like `isRunning = true` and `isPaused = true` because the state machine simply won't allow those to happen.

-## Next Steps and Ponderings

-Again, I ignored how convoluted this method felt at first, and now that I have a grasp on this approach, I think future abstractions will feel more natural.

-I was torn whether the machine should keep track of state for the component or act more as a router, simply dictating allowed transitions back to React's state-handling capabilities, as it does in this iteration.
-Seems to work fine, but the other approach feels like it's worth exploring.

 ## Demo